waffleSheep/CNNblogpost/blogposts/part2.md

 Since we are shifting notation to the denomenator layout, I will recap and also rewrite the derivatives we calculated last time.
 I will also make it more compact than last time since writing the full thing out may be quite confused.

-The equations for feed forward are
+The equations for Feed Forward are

 $$
 \begin{aligned}